Allgamepicks/Jeeshuquizv1/README.md

 - Flags served through [flagcdn.com](https://flagcdn.com/).
 - Quiz mode keeps score out of 20 and mixes different question types.

-To run locally, simply open `index.html` in a modern browser with internet access.
+To run locally, serve the files with any simple HTTP server (for example `npx serve`) and open `index.html` in a modern browser with internet access.
+Directly opening the file may block network requests in some browsers.